 In general, physical methods (e.g., decapitation, pithing, and cervical dislocation) are permitted only by experienced individuals after chemical means have been excluded, in sedated or unconscious animals when practical, and when scientifically or clinically justified.
 Chemical euthanasia must be followed by a physical method to assure death.
-Refer to the IACUC Standard Institutional Guideline (SIG) on euthanasia, which is located on the ORIA website.
+Refer to the IACUC Standard Institutional Guideline (SIG) on euthanasia, which is located on the ORIA website (https://researchintegrity.asu.edu/animals/procedures-library-and-guidelines).